-Serving up a slice of Old Newquay is Trenance Cottages, a trio of beautifully renovated, Grade II listed, Cornish cottages that are open to the public with a free to enter museum – the only such row of pre-railway age dwellings found in Cornwall!
+Serving up a slice of Old Newquay is Trenance Cottages, a trio of beautifully renovated, Grade II listed, Cornish cottages that are open to the public with a free to enter museum and onsite tearoom – the only such row of pre-railway age dwellings found in Cornwall!

 Situated in the heart of the tranquil and award-winning Trenance Gardens, Trenance Cottages have been lovingly preserved, protected and improved by a group of volunteers who have saved a piece of history to create a special visitor experience.